- What is forex?

 Forex trading works using pairs.
 When you trade forex, you're buying one currency while simultaneously selling another.
 It's similar to exchanging money for a stock – but instead of getting shares, you're getting an equivalent amount of another currency.

-Say, for instance, that you have $1,000.
-You believe that the US dollar is going to fall in value against the AU dollar, so you decide to use your US dollars to AU dollars.
-The exchange rate between AUD and USD means you get AU $1,333 for your $1,000 USD.
+Say, for instance, that you have US$1,000.
+You believe that the US dollar is going to fall in value against the Australian dollar, so you decide to use your US dollars to buy Australian dollars.
+The exchange rate between AUD and USD means you get AU$1,333 for your US$1,000.

-If USD does fall against AUD, then your AU$1,333 will be worth more than $1,000.
-You can swap your euros back to pounds, and keep the difference as profit.
+If USD does fall against AUD, then your AU$1,333 will be worth more than US$1,000.
+You can then swap your Australian dollars back to US dollars, and keep the difference as profit.

-In this example, we've traded the AUD/USD forex pair.
+In this example, you've traded the AUD/USD forex pair.

 Each currency pair has a price, which tells you how much of the second currency you'll have to sell to buy one unit of the first.